Singla17/Self-Alignment-With-Dynamic-Rewarding/README.md

 ))
 ```

-We will add supports to more close- and open-sourced LLMs.
+We will add API supports to more close- and open-sourced LLMs.

 <span id='optimize'/>